 Former Panther for Upper Saint Clair from 2011-2014.
 Alex was part of the 2011 Men's WPIAL Championship Team, scoring two individual silvers (100 & 200 Freestyle) and two relay golds (200 & 400 Freestyle Relays) his freshman year.
 Alex graduated as an individual team record holder, 13-time All-American, Scholastic All-American, 15-time WPIAL medalist, 12-time PIAA Medalist, and 3-time Team Captain.
 Upon graduation, Alex attended Emory University earning a Bachelor of Business Administration degree from Goizueta Business School with a double major in Finance and Strategic Management Consulting.
 In the pool, Alex garnered 5 NCAA Division III National Championships, 6 NCAA Division III All-American Honors, and elected Team Captain as a Senior.
 Alex was also a part of Emory's 1st ever Men's Division III National Championship Team Team Title in 2017.
 Alex worked for J.P.
 Morgan Chase and Co. in Atlanta after graduation from Emory, before finding his way back to Pittsburgh!

 As a coach, Alex began coaching in the summers of 2010-2015 for the Bower Hill Barracudas, serving as the club’s Head Coach.
 During that span of time, Bower Hill won four straight Summer League titles (2010-2013).
 At Emory, Alex coached for Eagle Swim Club, working with their competitive 5th through 8th graders.
-Alex currently coaches at PEAQ, as the Head Assistant Coach, and had the honor of coaching at the 2019 Allegheny Mountain Swimming Elite Camp held in Orlando, FL.
+Alex is currently the Associate Head Coach of Pittsburgh Elite Aquatics (PEAQ), and had the honor of coaching at the 2019 Allegheny Mountain Swimming Elite Camp held in Orlando, FL.
 Outside of PEAQ and Upper Saint Clair High School swimming, Alex can be found on the Upper Saint Clair Fort Couch Staff and the Head Coach of Chartiers Country Club.
 Alex feels his passion to give back to his community and provide a safe place for the swimmers to grow, learn, and achieve their goals is what keeps his enthusiasm and smile shining bright!